- Telephone: 01273 696955 Extension 2503

 The Paediatric Critical Care Unit treats and cares for critically ill children and young people from Brighton, Hove and the wider Sussex area.

-The unit has two beds and one cubicle and is a ‘step-up’ facility to support the high dependency beds based on the medical and surgical wards of the Alex.
-It works in conjunction with the Neonatal Intensive Care Unit at the Trevor Mann Baby Unit and the adult Intensive Care Unit.
-It also works closely with the South Thames Retrieval Service and the Paediatric Critical Care Unit at the Evelina Children’s Hospital, and Guy’s and St Thomas’s Hospital NHS Trust.
+The unit has ten beds, receiving children from the operating theatre, A&E department, neonatal service and our partner paediatric intensive care units.
+The unit works in conjunction with the Neonatal Intensive Care Unit at the Trevor Mann Baby Unit and the Adult Intensive Care Unit locally.
+The unit also works closely with the South Thames Retrieval Service and the Paediatric Critical Care Unit at the Evelina London Children’s Hospital.

-The service also provides care to the standard of Levels 1 and 2 for an indefinite time period, including longer term, non-invasive ventilation.
+The unit provides care to the standard of Critical Care Levels 1 and 2 for an indefinite time period, including longer term, non-invasive ventilation.